 Follow me on Twitter: @SaberCatWoman

 My research involves examining the morphology of extant and extinct vertebrates, with a focus on the mammalian order Carnivora, to investigate how these animals co-exist, evolve and adapt to biotic and environmental change.
 I am interested in functional adaptations as tools for examining species ecological interactions in the past and present to make predictions for future generations of species.
 To answer these functional questions I use a morphometric approach which involves a combination of techniques including geometric morphometrics, radiographs, CT scans, and linear measurements.
-I am also interested in paleontological fieldwork and have participated in field work from sites across the U.S. from Florida to Idaho.
+I am also interested in paleontological fieldwork and have participated in field work from sites across the U.S. from Florida to Wyoming.

 in a project at Rancho La Brea that will examine the timing and causes of the